patil-harsha/delta-demo/README.md

 # delta-demo

 This is a demo for Git and Github class.

+# teacher

+harshada

+# student

+janhavi